FugetsuHuiGuoRou/FugetsuHuiGuoRou/README.md

-# 👋 Hey there!
+# 👋 Hey!
 I'm Guilherme

-🇧🇷 I'm a Brazilian developer who’s passionate about technology and always curious to learn more.
+🇧🇷 Brazilian dev who’s into tech and always trying to learn something new.

 💻 Developer | 🚀 Tech enthusiast